unccd/Prais4-reporting-manual/SO1.md

 The changes observed in each of the three metrics are combined to determine persistent land productivity trajectories represented in five classes (see table 13 below).
 They are also used to determine whether a pixel is degraded, improved or stable in the baseline and reporting periods (see Step 6).

-Instead of the z-score approach described in the UNCCD Good Practice Guidance, the implementation in Trends.Earth uses alternative statistical methods for calculating the “trend” and ‘state’ metrics, as described below.
+Instead of the z-score approach described in the UNCCD Good Practice Guidance, the implementation in Trends.Earth uses alternative statistical methods for calculating the “trend” and “state” metrics, as described below.
 These methods are less sensitive to outliers and annual fluctuations, providing more robust and interpretable results for national and global reporting

 ##### Productivity Trend